Wives with Knives

-Wives with Knives is an American documentary television series on Investigation Discovery produced by David Frank of Indigo Films.
+Wives with Knives is an American television documentary series on Investigation Discovery produced by David Frank of Indigo Films.
 The series debuted on November 23, 2012.
 Season 2, which consists of eight episodes, premiered on November 29, 2013.
+The series was cancelled in 2017, after its fifth season.

 Premise

 Wives with Knives tells the story of various women who committed crimes on their partners.
 Within each episode, the women tell the tale of the crime they committed and what led each couple to their demise.
 Interviews with the victims themselves are also shown.